Astor63/TPS-Mods/Work In Progress/Fixes/Supernova Missing Material Fix/ReadMe.md

 At least, no change needed to be done to the lootpool, as the *SuperNova* is already in the (correct) Legendary pool.

 __Note:__ The *SuperNova* can be randomly obtained in the grinder by grinding three Legendary shields (like any other Legendary shield)

-After all these tweaks, instead to have the properties from a random Epic/Rare/Common/Uncommon, the *SuperNova* becomes a (real) *Legendary shield*.

 Enjoy!